mwbowers/mwbowers.github.io/concepts/concepts-overview.md

 ---

-This documentation presents Concepts that are important to understand to:
+This topic presents *Concepts* that are important in the understanding to efficiently:

 1. *Complete* an Application Migration.
 2. *Maintain* an Application Migration.
 3. *Enhance* an Application Migration.
 4. *Build* new features on an ongoing basis.

-## The information is grouped into the following Topics:
+## The information is grouped into the following sections:

 [Legacy Application Background](/concepts/background/background-overview.html)